 - If you are a hardcore big data programmer and love exploring complexities, Scala is the choice for you.
 It’s complex, but experts say that once you love Scala, you will prefer it over other languages anytime.

 - If you are a data scientist or statistician and looking to work with Spark, R is the language for you.
 R is more science-oriented than Python.

 II.
 If you are an organization/looking for a choice of language for implementations:

 You need to answer the following important questions before choosing the language:

-Details of these explained below:
+Details of these are explained below:

-If you are self-employed, the one you have proficiency is the most likely suitable choice of language.
+If you are self-employed, the one you have proficiency in is the most likely suitable choice of language.

 2. Library Support:

-Following gives high-level capabilities of languages:
+The Following gives high-level capabilities of languages:

-3. Performance: As seen earlier in the article, Scala/ Java is about 10x faster than Python/R as they are JVM supported languages.
-However, if you are writing Python/R applications wisely (like without using UDFs/ Not sending data back to the Driver etc) they can perform equally well.
+3. Performance: As seen earlier in the article, Scala/ Java is about 10x faster than Python/R as they are JVM-supported languages.
+However, if you are writing Python/R applications wisely (like without using UDFs/ Not sending data back to the Driver etc), they can perform equally well.